 But as my new shirt is with black embroidery I want to use the same thread on my steuchlein as well.
 So I decided to hem with a herringbone stitch.

 So here are some pictures to explain the stitches.
-I sew with a linen thread that is slightly waxed to make it easy to sew with.
+I sew with a thread that is slightly waxed to make it easy to sew with.

 Here you can understand how it helps to pull out those threads.
 The embroidery is the exactly the same height all over.